Chair, Richard Monkhouse

-Previously with National Council for Voluntary Organisations and a founder and supporter of Skills Third Sector, Janet joined the Board in November 2011.
+Janet has extensive experience in third sector management and governance.
+Previously with National Council for Voluntary Organisations and a founder and supporter of Skills Third Sector, she joined the Board in November 2011.
 She is a member of the fundraising sub-committee.

-Catherine began her career as a solicitor in international litigation and later moved into the field of criminal justice policy.
+Catherine is currently the Director of the World Prison Research Programme at the Institute for Criminal Policy Research.
+She began her career as a solicitor in international litigation and later moved into the field of criminal justice policy.
 Since 2009, she has worked on law reform projects relating to extradition, procedural defence rights, hate crime and alternatives to imprisonment.
 Catherine became a trustee of Why me? in April 2016.

-He has a wealth of knowledge and experience in the subject and is committed to raising awareness of restorative justice and promoting high quality standards of practice.
+Kim is a former London police officer and a practitioner in restorative approaches for the past two decades.
+He has a wealth of knowledge and experience in the subject and is committed to raising awareness of Restorative Justice and promoting high quality standards of practice.
 Although currently pursuing higher academic qualifications he maintains a passionate advocate for restorative approaches in all its diverse formats.
 He joined Why me? as a trustee in December 2016.

-Davina started her criminal justice system career in the Police Service, leaving to design, deliver and manage Make Amends (a Local Authority RJ project).
+Davina is an experienced Criminal Justice Practitioner and Restorative Justice Manager.
+She started her criminal justice system career in the Police Service, leaving to design, deliver and manage Make Amends (a Local Authority Restorative Justice project).
 With a background of using the arts in Prison, Davina brings creativity, energy and enthusiasm for evidence based practice to the team.
 Davina joined Why me? as a Trustee in December 2016.

-Matthew currently manages the Restorative Justice Team in Cambridgeshire Youth Offending Service, and has experience as a trainer and practitioner in Restorative Justice work in the Criminal Justice System and the workplace.
+Matthew initially trained as a probation officer, then moved to work as a Senior Practitioner in the Youth Offending Service.
+He currently manages the Restorative Justice Team in Cambridgeshire Youth Offending Service, and has experience as a trainer and practitioner in Restorative Justice work in the Criminal Justice System and the workplace.